-All technical information must be reviewed and marked by the document owner prior to sharing with a foreign person, ideally, upon creation.
+All export-controlled information shall be reviewed and marked by the document owner prior to sharing with a foreign person, ideally, upon creation.
+However, if it has not been previously marked, it shall be marked prior to export to any foreign person.